eth-protocol-fellows/cohort-five/projects/network-simulations-with-shadow.md

 ### Phase 2: Experiments

 In the main phase of the project, I run several experiments.
 These experiments are not fully defined yet, but the rough plan is to test several attack scenarios or network conditions with the current client versions and rerun them with modified clients to test potential ways to improve behavior.
 All data gathered will be published under an open licence and interesting findings will be discussed with involved client teams and researchers.
+Any findings that could be used to attack a live network will be resposibly disclosed and not published until the vulnerability is fixed.

 Issues to investigate include, but are not limited to:
 - [PeerDAS][3]: Figure out if the current specs are resilient enough.